mtapoja/mtapoja-tools-x/README.md

 mtapoja-tools-x
 ===============

-Tools, scripts etc. an Ubuntu X meta-package.
+Tools, scripts etc. for Ubuntu with a desktop

+Available for a few Ubuntu releases at https://launchpad.net/~mtapoja/+archive/tools